director24/pawsplayaccessories/README.md

 Please ensure your code adheres to our coding standards and include relevant tests.

 ##  License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [License](#license) file for details.

 ##  Contact
 If you have any questions, suggestions, or feedback, please feel free to contact us: